 Change down a gear in sleepy, spiritual, Myanmar

 There are many wonderful experiences to be had in this spiritual country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Myanmar.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Myanmar.

 Marvel at magical Bagan

 Otherworldly Bagan is a sight to behold, with ornate Buddhist temples and golden pagodas punctuating fertile tropical plains.
 As the former capital of the Pagan Kingdom, 10,000 religious monuments were built here between the 9th and 13th centuries, of which some 2000 remain.
 A great way to drink in the sublime views is to take a hot air balloon ride at sunrise or sunset, when golden light imbues the scene with even more magic.

 Navigate the Irrawaddy River

 The Irrawaddy River runs from north to south, rising in the Himalayas and draining into the Andaman Ocean.
 As early as the 6th Century the river was used for trade and transportation and it retains a beautiful timeless quality.
 Board a riverboat and float down stream watching rural life unfold along its banks.
 Thatched houses on stilts, ox-drawn ploughs and tiered pagodas slip by as you relax into a slower pace of life.

 Myanmar’s former capital Yangon (formerly Rangoon) is the country’s largest and most exciting city.
 Its colonial downtown is home to some of the continent’s most impressive colonial architecture, some of it beautifully weathered and surrounded by animated street markets.
 The spiritual heart of the city, and the country, is found at the revered Shwedagon Pagoda, a pristine temple glinting with polished gold and diamonds.